Unusual love story in the COVID era

 "You have a few options," said St. Peter.
 "You could simply remain in Heaven and enjoy it, or you could haunt him as a ghost.
 Or you could reincarnate as his beloved pet..."

 "I've always wanted to be a cat," said Victoria.
 "Also, I know he loves cats."

-"Are you sure you want to give up being in Heaven?" asked St. Peter, with a quizzical look.
+"Are you sure you want to give up being in Heaven?" said St. Peter, with a quizzical look.

-"Couldn't I return to Heaven after my life as a cat is over?" asked Victoria.
+"Couldn't I return to Heaven after my life as a cat is over?" said Victoria.

 "You have a point," said St. Peter.
 "You could do that."
 He made a note in his book.

 "That is what I would like to do," said Victoria.

 "So be it," said St. Peter.
 Victoria closed her eyes.

 When she opened them a few days later, she found herself surrounded by other kittens.
 She looked down at her hands, which became paws.
 She felt her mother lick her back and began to purr.